Trading athermality for nonstabiliserness: Introduction

 We answer this question by showing that the environment is not only an enemy: athermality---the property of being out of equilibrium with a reference thermal bath---can be traded for nonstabiliserness.
-We derive a necessary and sufficient condition for magic states to emerge from an initial stabiliser state under thermalisation processes with minimal assumptions.
-The criterion applies to general qubit states, and is particularly relevant for logical magic state preparation in fault-tolerant quantum computation.
-This framework allows us to characterise the full set of thermally reachable magic states, quantify how much nonstabiliserness can be produced, and identify operational thresholds such as the critical inverse temperature at which magic appears.
-Our results show that the price to create nonstabiliserness is paid by bringing the state closer to thermal equilibrium, namely trading athermality for magic.
+First, we derive a general thermodynamic bound that applies to arbitrary finite-dimensional systems.
+This bound provides a universal necessary condition: the nonstabiliserness of any state reachable under thermal operations is limited by the system's initial nonequilibrium free energy.
+While not a full characterisation of reachability, it identifies athermality as the thermodynamic resource for generating nonstabiliserness.
+Second, for single qubits, we derive a necessary and sufficient condition for magic states to emerge from an initial stabiliser state under thermalisation processes with minimal assumptions.
+This framework allows us to characterise the full set of thermally reachable magic states, quantify how much nonstabiliserness can be produced, and identify operational thresholds such as the critical inverse temperature at which nonstabiliserness appears.
+The result is particularly relevant for logical magic state preparation in fault-tolerant quantum computation.

+Our results show that the price to create nonstabiliserness is paid by bringing the state closer to thermal equilibrium, namely trading athermality for nonstabiliserness.
 This complements resource‑theoretic narratives for entanglement~\cite{deOliveiraJunior2025athermality}, coherence, and purity~\cite{Bartlett2007,Lostaglio2015descr,Lostaglio2015,Horodecki2015,Marvian2020,Takagi2020,Takagi2022}.

+This paper is organised as follows.
+In Sec.~\ref{Sec:setting} we introduce the stabiliser framework for qubits and review the structure of thermal operations.
+In Sec.~\ref{Sec:main} we present our main result, providing a necessary and sufficient condition for the generation of nonstabiliserness under thermal operations, together with a general thermodynamic bound linking nonstabiliserness to athermality.
+In Sec.~\ref{Sec:optimal} we analyse optimal regimes, identifying the roles of temperature, coherence, and Hamiltonian orientation, and derive critical thresholds for nonstabiliserness generation and distillability.
+Finally, in Sec.~\ref{Sec:discussion} we discuss implications, extensions, and open questions, with technical details and proofs deferred to the Appendices.